zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 ### Slide 12
-And here is the denoising effect.
+And here is the denoising effect of the auto-encoder.
-If we add some random noise at the corner here, the auto-encoder would filter them out when extracting the symbols.
+We added some random noise at the left-bottom corner here.

+As we can see on the right, after the extraction, we no-long have noise.
+It's because the auto-encoder only extracts the most significant features out of an image, therefore the noise would be filtered out.

 ### Slide 13